AndrewLJackson/SIBER/cran-comments.md

-A problem on the CRAN side meant that v2.1.1 was not uploaded appropriately.
+A problem on the CRAN side meant that v2.1.1 was not uploaded after passing the submission process.
 I was advised to resubmit by Kurt Hornik.
 I have moved on to v2.1.2 which includes very minor updates to only two functions.

 ## Resubmission
 N/A